 When you’re traveling, anything can happen.
 But even though you can’t be prepared for everything, there are many steps you can take to stay healthy and avoid illness abroad.
-The fear of falling ill while traveling shouldn’t deter anyone from adventure and if you follow these five tips you’ll be at a great advantage against illness no matter where you go—before, during, and after your trip.
+The fear of falling ill when traveling shouldn’t deter anyone from adventure so we've put together a list of five tips to help you stay safe and healthy when you travel.

-Prior to traveling, it is important to take the necessary precautions to ensure that you are prepared for any health concerns you may confront while abroad.
-The best way to do this is to familiarize yourself with any illnesses currently in season in the area you’re traveling to and to make sure you have all necessary medications and vaccinations to stay healthy.
+Prior to traveling, it is important to take the necessary precautions to ensure you are prepared for any health concerns you may confront while abroad.
+The best way to do this is to familiarize yourself with any illnesses currently in season in the area you’re traveling to and make sure you have all the necessary medications and vaccinations prior to your trip.
 Also, it is important to make sure you have the proper medication to deal with any conditions you may already have before traveling.

-Devon Davis, MD, Associate Director of Medical Operations at Global Rescue, says that “if you are going on extended travel or traveling out of the country, it is advisable to see your doctor or a travel clinic for advice on which vaccines are necessary for your trip.
-For instance, we don’t see much influenza in the summer in the US usually, but if you are traveling to Australia, where it is their winter, influenza could be very prominent at that time.
-Taking the appropriate medications with you is also important.”
+Global Rescue personnel recommend that if you are going on extended travel or traveling out of the country, it is advisable to see your doctor or a travel clinic for advice on which vaccines are necessary for your trip.
+For instance, we don’t see much influenza in the summer in the U.S. usually, but if you are traveling to Australia, where it is their winter, influenza could be very prominent at that time.
+Taking the appropriate medications with you is also important.

 If you can’t find the time to move around a little while traveling, it is extremely important to eat properly and maintain a balanced diet.
 An unhealthy diet and a lack of exercise can put your immune system at a greater risk for illness.

 Relieving stress is one of the best ways to stay healthy while traveling.
-Though it may not seem like the best idea to get a massage at an airport or in an unfamiliar foreign country, Davis ensures that “these types of services follow strict public health guidelines.
-It’s a personal choice, of course, but often the stress relief from an excellent massage might even do more to keep you healthy."
+Though it may not seem like the best idea to get a massage at an airport or in an unfamiliar foreign country, these types of services follow strict public health guidelines.
+It’s a personal choice, of course, but often the stress relief from an excellent massage might even do more to keep you healthy.